michtrofimov/hse_data_analysis_MSA/README.md

 ### Acknowledgement

-Special thanks to Dr. Aleksandra Galitsyna for the materials and discussion.
+Special thanks to Dr. Aleksandra Galitsyna for the materials.